 What is a coincident pair of microphones?
-A coincident pair is a pair of microphones that are positioned with their capsules as close together as possible.
+A coincident pair is a pair of microphones positioned with their capsules as close together as possible.
 The capsules are pointed in such a way that a stereo image is possible when panning each microphone.
 There are several coincident pair techniques which are all stereo miking techniques.

 Coincident pair miking techniques include: